simul/simul.github.io/ref/simul/crossplatform/gpuprofiler.md

 ---
 <a name="EndFrame"></a>
 ### void EndFrame(simul::crossplatform::DeviceContext deviceContext)
 Call this after all timeable events in a frame have completed.
-It is acceptable to call EndFrame() without having first called StartFrame() - this has no effect.
 <a name="InvalidateDeviceObjects"></a>
 ### void InvalidateDeviceObjects()
 Platform-dependent function called when uninitializing the profiler.